Neveʻei language: Independent pronouns

-In Neve’ei, independent pronouns can function as verbal subjects, as verbal and prepositional objects, and as pronominal possessors following directly possessed nouns.
+In Neveʻei, independent pronouns can function as verbal subjects, as verbal and prepositional objects, and as pronominal possessors following directly possessed nouns.
 Independent pronouns inflect according to person and number (singular, dual, or non-singular), but not according to case or grammatical gender.
 First person pronouns also distinguish between inclusive and exclusive in the dual and non-singular forms.

-Although Neve’ei has a distinction between dual and plural, the forms listed as non-singular can be used to refer to both dual and plural subjects.
+Although Neveʻei has a distinction between dual and plural, the forms listed as non-singular can be used to refer to both dual and plural subjects.
 In these cases, even when the non-singular independent pronoun is used, the dual verbal prefix will be used.